Crestview Drug Crimes Lawyer

 What outcomes can I expect for a Crestview Drug Crime?

 The section above describes a couple ways we look to “win” a case and get it dismissed.
 If we are not successful in getting a case dismissed, there are still other options that protect your record and your freedom.

 If you are a first-time offender, we can explore a program to resolve your case.
 Pretrial Diversion, or PTD, is an agreement between you and the state that guarantees that your charges will be dismissed if you complete it successfully.
 For more information about Pretrial Diversion in Crestview, or anywhere in Okaloosa County, click here.
 This option has been extremely beneficial for a lot of our younger clients who are in college, or who hope to go to college.

 Finally, some clients’ drug charges come as the result of a serious battle with addiction.
 In those cases, we will work with you to explore addiction treatment facilities as an alternative to incarceration and other penalties.

 Get Help from a Crestview Drug Crimes Lawyer

-At Flaherty Defense Firm, I exclusively handle criminal charges, so I know what it takes to go up against Crestview prosecutors and fight for your rights.
+At Flaherty Defense Firm, Brandy and I exclusively handle criminal charges, so we know what it takes to go up against Crestview prosecutors and fight for your rights.
 Facing drug charges is serious, but it’s important to remember that there are effective options available.
-Take action to protect your future and call me today at (850) 243-6097.
+Take action to protect your future and call Flaherty Defense Firm today at (850) 398-8098.